Load Simulation

 Parameter Fields

-rate/minRate/maxRate define request emission intensity, copies defines concurrent virtual users, interval controls pacing, during controls time window, and iterations controls total execution cycles.
-Helper APIs also expose IsInject/IsInjectRandom/IsIterationsForInject/IsIterationsForConstant and related flags plus string formatting helpers on returned simulation definitions.
+rate, minRate, and maxRate control request emission intensity. copies controls concurrent virtual users. interval controls pacing, during controls time, and iterations controls total execution cycles.
+Helper APIs also expose IsInject, IsInjectRandom, IsIterationsForInject, IsIterationsForConstant, and related flags plus string formatting helpers on returned simulation definitions.

 Composition

-Attach multiple simulations in sequence using WithLoadSimulations to model warm-up, ramp-up, steady-state, and cooldown phases in one scenario definition.
+Attach multiple simulations in order with WithLoadSimulations when one scenario needs warm-up, ramp-up, steady-state, and cooldown phases in a single definition.

 Load Simulations